 33. St Margaret Pattens

-St Margaret Pattens is one of Wren’s plainest churches, with a severe, un-Wrenish, but beautiful, spire.
+St Margaret Pattens is one of Wren’s plainest churches, with a severe, un-Wrenish, but beautiful spire.
 The church gets its name from the nearby makers of pattens in medieval times.
 Pattens were devices that you wore under your shoes to elevate you several inches off the ground.
 They often took the form of plain iron rings.
 You needed them as you walked through the medieval streets, which were regularly awash with mud (or worse).
 Inside are some of the few remaining canopied pews in London.
-Beside the pulpit is an hour-glass for timing sermons.
-In the north transept, there is also a ‘punishment bench’ carved with a devil’s head, where miscreants were made to sit during services.
+Beside the pulpit is an hourglass for timing sermons.
+There is also a ‘punishment bench’ carved with a devil’s head in the north transept, where miscreants were made to sit during services.

 Today St Margaret Pattens is the regular home of the Anglo-Filipino Charismatic Episcopal Church.